The AR-15 is one of the most customizable firearms in existence. It is rivaled only by the 1911 pistol, Glock pistol, and the Ruger 10/22 .22 rifle.

 The barrel length has the most direct impact on bullet velocity and performance at long distances.
-A barrel length of twenty inches will provide you with optimum bullet velocity, assuming that you’re also using a rifle length gas system.
+A barrel length of 20 inches will provide you with optimum bullet velocity, assuming that you’re also using a rifle-length gas system.

-However, a twenty inch barrel is also not as maneuverable in tight conditions.
-If you’re going to be using your .450 Bushmaster AR-15 either for home defense or for hunting in the thick brush, a shorter sixteen inch barrel with a carbine length gas system will definitely be preferable because it’s more nimble and maneuverable.
+However, a 20-inch barrel is not as maneuverable in tight conditions.
+If you’re going to be using your .450 Bushmaster for home defense or for hunting, it’s best to opt for a shorter 16-inch barrel with a carbine length gas system.
+It is more nimble and maneuverable.

 Barrel Twist Rate

-If you would like to have the option to suppress your barrel, then you’re going to need to make sure that the barrel is threaded at the end in order to accept a suppressor.
-A suppressor may seem like a niche item that is not truly necessary, but the truth is that by reducing noise it can make the .450 much more pleasant to shoot on the range or when hunting, and it will also be more courteous to the other people around you (especially if the target range is near a neighborhood).
+If you like to have the option to suppress your barrel, then you need to make sure that the barrel has threads at the end.
+A suppressor may seem like a niche item that is not truly necessary.

 The Brownells AR-15 .450 Bushmaster Stainless Steel Barrel is an excellent value in comparison to other barrels because of the array of features that it provides at a lower overall price point.

-Built out of durable 4150 GBQ mil-spec steel, this is a stainless steel barrel that will resist rust and corrosion very well thanks to the black nitride finish.
-The 1:14 twist rate and eleven degree target crown will help to improve accuracy with the .450 round as well.
+Built out of durable 4150 GBQ mil-spec steel, this barrel is corrosion and rust-resistant, thanks to the black nitride finish.
+The 1:14 twist rate and 11-degree target crown help improve accuracy with the .450 round as well.

-Additional nice features from Brownells include the three point muzzle break and the sixteen inch barrel length, which provides a solid balance between bullet performance and giving you a more maneuverable barrel length.
+Additional features from Brownells include the three-point muzzle brake and the 16-inch barrel length, which provides a solid balance between bullet performance and giving you a more maneuverable barrel length.